FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

 }
 ```

 The method `RunNeededUpdatesAsync` is called every 10 seconds by the background service described above.
 The code of this method is given here somewhat simplified, but the principle should be recognizable.
 At first it is determined which object type the producer can generate.
-Then the cache is checked to see if (a) the object is missing, (b) should be updated explicitly (`cachedData.State == CachedData.CacheState.ShouldBeUpdated`) or (c) if the object needs to be refreshed (`cachedData.NeedsRefresh`).
-If one of these conditions is true, the `GenerateDataAsync` method of the Producer is called and the recalculated result is stored in the cache.
+Then the cache is checked to see if one of the following conditions applies: (a) the object is missing, (b) the object should be updated explicitly (`cachedData.State == CachedData.CacheState.ShouldBeUpdated`) or (c) if the object has reached its maximum cache time and needs to be refreshed (`cachedData.NeedsRefresh`).
+If one of these conditions is true, the `GenerateDataAsync` method of the `producer` is called and the recalculated result is stored in the cache.

 The last method of `CacheDataUpdate` is the `TriggerUpdate` method: